qexat/Babble/README.md

 Once you have installed **Babble** locally, simply type `babble` in the terminal and press `Enter`.

-A nice interface will then be shown.
-Its employment is pretty straightforward, reading the hints printed at the bottom of your screen is probably enough to understand how to use it.

 ## Installation

 1. First, clone the repository and move to the directory: